 There are trash and recycling containers located in each residence hall.
 Students are urged to put items into the appropriate container.
 Housekeeping does not remove recyclable items that were tossed into trash cans.
 Similarly, recycling containers that have been contaminated with trash likely cannot be recycled and will be considered trash.
-Refer to a complete list of items that can be recycled.
 Some items (as explained below) cannot be placed in trash closets in the residence halls.
 If such items are left in a residence hall, then students of that community will be assessed any removal fees (refer to our information on "damages to common areas" for details on that process).

 Students should place any broken glass in a box or other container and label it with "broken glass."
 Students should set the box or container off to the side in the trash closet.
 Any broken glass simply placed in a trash bag poses a serious safety risk to the housekeeping staff.

 All individuals using injection needles are required to properly dispose of them to prevent students, visitors and custodial staff from accidental needle-sticks and injury.
 Refer to the Student Health Services website for information on proper needle disposal expectations.

 Donating usable goods